ekonovember/tracker/README.md

 //source file: src/main.cpp
 #include <SH1106Wire.h> // look up the library and change accordingly
 ```
+#### Monospace font
+It is much easier to make the display aligned when you are using monospace font.
+This project uses *Monospaced_plain_10*.
+This one is not available by default so it's been included in */fonts/Monospaced_plain_10.txt*, you need to add this one to: *.pio\libdeps\nodemcuv2\ESP8266 and ESP32 OLED driver for SSD1306 displays\src\OLEDDisplayFonts.h*

 ## Debugging
 By leaving *ENABLE_SERIAL_DEBUGGING* set to true it is possible to observe debug data via serial monitor (baud rate 9600).